Tameka Yallop: Melbourne City, 2018–2019

 After spending ten seasons with the Brisbane Roar, Yallop signed with Melbourne City for the 2018–19 W-League season.

 Brisbane Roar, 2019–2021

 In October 2019, the Brisbane Roar announced that Yallop would be returning to Brisbane for the 2019–20 W-League season, where she scored in their first game of the season.
 On 5 December, Tameka became the first Brisbane Roar player (including men, women and youth) to score 50 goals for the club.

 West Ham United, 2021–2022

 In May 2021, Yallop joined English club West Ham United.
 Playing 16 games with 1 goal in the FAWSL, 3 games in Women's FA Cup and 3 games in FA Women's League Cup.
 In August 2022, she left the club by mutual consent.

-Brann, 2022–
+Brann, 2022–2023

 In August 2022, Yallop joined Norwegian club Brann on a one-year contract with a further six months option.

+Brisbane Roar, 2023–

+In August 2023, Yallop returned to Australia, signing again with Brisbane Roar on a multi-year contract.